Lake Peten Itza, Tikal, Guatemala

 A two–level swimming pool sits just below the main lodge, with a panoramic lake view and comfortable deck chairs for lounging.
 Most guests take an early morning excursion to Tikal at least one day while they're here, but other activities include bike rides, nature hikes, or exploration of the lake by canoe or kayak.
 The helpful bilingual staff offers a menu of choices for guided tours and they are able to set up custom diversions with some advance notice, including trips to Belize by vehicle or private charter plane.

 While the managers readily admit that this eco–lodge is not a luxury hotel in the strict sense of the term, this "work in progress" (as they call it) still stands apart from most Guatemalan hotels in attitude and service.
-Expect more developments to come in order to bring La Lancha up to the more pampering standards of Coppola's Turtle Inn and Blancaneux Lodge.
+Recent developments give faith that La Lancha will kieep rising up to the more pampering standards of Coppola's Turtle Inn and Blancaneux Lodge.

 Total Number of Rooms: 10